Kevin Pillar Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Marlins pitching staff ranks 19th in MLB.
+- The Marlins pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Marlins have the 20th-ranked team ERA among all league pitching staffs (4.53).

-- Marlins pitchers combine to rank 20th in baseball in home runs allowed (36 total, 1.2 per game).
+- Marlins pitchers combine to rank 20th in baseball in home runs given up (37 total, 1.2 per game).

-- Alcantara gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.
+- Garrett (1-0) gets the starting nod for the Marlins in his fifth start of the season.
+He has a 2.45 ERA in 22 2/3 innings pitched, with 19 strikeouts.

-- His most recent appearance came on Wednesday against the Atlanta Braves, when the righty threw 5 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Thursday, the lefty went three scoreless innings against the Atlanta Braves while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.